 What if I already paid for my meals and hotel?

 As we already mentioned, if you have already paid for your accommodation and meals, it might not be too late to get your money back.
-If you are still in possession of the receipts you can always send them to us at SkyRefund via [email protected].
+If you are still in possession of the receipts you can always send them to us at SkyRefund via our contact form.

 We will ensure that the airline pays you back for your expenses.